bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-145">145.
 Check if a Number is a Happy Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The isHappyNumber function checks if a given number is a "happy number" or not.
-A happy number is a number where the sequence of repeatedly summing the squares of its digits eventually reaches the number 1.
+<p>The isHappyNumber function checks if a given number is a "happy number" or not.
+A
+happy number is a number where the sequence of repeatedly summing the squares of its digits eventually reaches the number 1.</p>
 <pre>
 const isHappyNumber = (num) => {
   const seen = new Set();